tommyku/blog3/content/special/on-negotiation.md

 gives you anything better.

 To calculate your reservation point, let's consider the scanario above where my BATNA to buying a bike is to take bus.
-Does free bus means I shouldn't be willing to pay anything for the bike?
+Does free bus mean I shouldn't be willing to pay anything for the bike?
 No. Riding a bike allows me to explore the Davis bike loop during weekends, and I wouldn't be bound to the bus schedule.
 I could ride to the movie theatre to watch Deadpool out of impulse,